-While lots of notable figures are offered the honor of joining the Order of the British Empire, only a few heavy hitters get to become knights and dames commander.
+While lots of notable figures are offered the honor of joining the Order of the British Empire, only a few heavy-hitters get to become knights and dames commander.
 Simply put, these higher honors go to the bigger names.
 For example, current Dames Commander include Judi Dench, Jane Goodall, and Helen Mirren.
 Generally, it's a good idea to make a pretty substantial service and cultural contribution to the British realm.

-David Bowie supposedly declined offers to join twice, including an offer of knighthood in 2003, because he felt the whole business was a waste of time.
+David Bowie supposedly twice declined offers to join, including an offer of knighthood in 2003, because he felt the whole business was a waste of time.
 John Cleese rejected a CBE and said he felt much more honored when a Swiss zoologist named a lemur after him in 2005.
 Vanessa Redgrave became a Commander of the British Empire in 1967, but she turned down an offer of damehood in 1999.
 When asked about the decision to just say no in 2002, Redgrave told The Independent, "My difficulty is in receiving anything that says British Empire, because I am a Unicef special representative at the service of children from any country.
 If there were no mention of the British Empire, I would be as honored as anybody.
 If I were asked to be a baroness, for example, I would see that in a different light."

 You don't get to joust or wear armor, but you do pick up a few unusual garments.
 Knights and Dames Grand Cross get to wear special gear to formal events like coronations.
 This getup includes a pink-with-gray-edges satin mantle and a collar of six gold medallions.

 All members of the Order are allowed to wear the group's badge.
-The badge is basically a cross hanging from a pink ribbon with gray edges, although various ranks wear their badge in unique ways.
+The badge is basically a cross hanging from a pink ribbon with gray edges, although various ranks wear their badges in unique ways.
 Members and Officers simply wear their badges like military medals pinned to their chests, while higher-ups wear theirs on sashes or around their necks.